 Breathing is one of the most important things that we do, yet we give it very little thought – mostly because we don’t usually need to, it just happens!
 However, during times of stress, anxiety or panic, paying closer attention to our breathing can make an instant positive difference to how we feel.

-During this difficult time, many of us will be feeling anxious or uncertain about the future.
-While this is to be expected, introducing some breathing techniques into your daily routine can help you to keep feelings of stress and anxiety to manageable levels.
+Introducing some breathing techniques into your daily routine can help you to keep feelings of stress and anxiety to manageable levels.
 Breathing techniques are also used by those looking to improve or enhance performance or efficiency, for example most world class athletes or artistic performers will use breathing techniques to help them achieve peak performance, right when it matters the most.

 Below, we explain how you can use three popular breathing exercises to relax, focus and unwind.
 They’re quick and easy to do and can offer powerful rewards with practice.